rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 ## Conclusions

 The _cron/crontab_ system is a powerful tool for the Rocky Linux systems administrator or desktop user.
 It allows you to automate tasks and scripts so that you do not have to remember to run them manually.
-There are more examples provided here:
+More complex examples are here:

 * For machines that are **not** on 24 hours a day, explore [anacron - Automating commands](anacron.md).
 * For a concise description of `cron` processes, check out [cronie - Timed Tasks](cronie.md)

-While the basics are pretty easy, you can get more complex.
+While the basics are pretty easy, it can be more complex.
 For more information on `crontab` head up to the [crontab manual page](https://man7.org/linux/man-pages/man5/crontab.5.html).
 On most systems, you can also enter `man crontab` for additional command details.
 You can also do a web search for "crontab" which will give you a wealth of results to help you fine-tune your `crontab` skills.